The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 Most facility agreements require the borrower(s) to prepay all or part of the facility on the occurrence of certain events, known as mandatory prepayment events.
 For a general discussion of common mandatory prepayment events, see Practice Note: Repayment, prepayment and cancellation.

-This Practice Note discusses each of these mandatory prepayment events (except for illegality which is covered in Practice Note: Repayment, prepayment and cancellation), how proceeds are commonly applied against the facilities, and mandatory prepayment and holding accounts.
+This Practice Note discusses each of these mandatory prepayment events (except for illegality which is covered in Practice Note: Repayment,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.